subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 comments: true

 series: "Alberta in Context"
-series_order: 4
+series_order: 5

-math: false
-diagram: true
 viz: true
-d3: false
-leaflet: false
 geo: true
+diagram: true
 story: true
-pyodide: false
 ---

 ## Preface: From Theoretical Risk to Operational Reality

 In *Contested Ground*, we described three forces pressing simultaneously on global oil markets: the sanctions-driven reshuffling of trade flows, China's renewable compression of demand growth, and the rising consumption profiles of Asia's population centres.
-That essay was written into a world where the Strait of Hormuz was a theoretical risk — the classic "what if" of energy security modelling, discussed for decades but never actualised.[1](#fn:sn-contested)
+That essay was written into a world where the Strait of Hormuz was a theoretical risk — the classic "what if" of energy security modelling, discussed for decades but never actualised.[^1]

 On February 28, 2026, the theoretical became operational.